mohamedelsheikh20/Dbt_ATOS_Train/documentation/documentation_file.md

 - Get the min max number of days with each `dd_ship_mode`.

 - I let all measures, so I can get any relationship I want with measures.

+### Query 7: Average profit margin for each subcategory

+#### path: models/marts/schema_superstore/Queries/avg_profit_margin_per_subcategory.sql

+#### Description:

+Query to find the average profit margin for each product sub-category.

+- Using the equation `(profit / sales)` to get the profit margin for the products sub categories.
+- Get the average of the output column.

+- Display the data with the specific sub category.

 ---
 ## Tests